jaemnkm/11-11.development/_posts/20191111/2019-11-01-fullness-of-being.md

 </span>
 <br>
 <span style="margin-left: 40px;">
 Ecological awareness most certainly is not about seeing things more clearly than Joe Public.
 Ecological awareness is about being willing to be haunted.
 We’ll see quite soon just how hard wired into ecology are concepts of specters, ghosts, shadows, fleeting things that appear in the corner of your eye.
-Ecologica awareness doesn’t mean you exorcised the bad artificial stuff and got back to nature.
-It mean that a greater number than ever of opaque semi-silent shadowy beings are making soft noises in the margins...it’s something that is powerfully conveyed in Amiri Baraka’s “Something in the Way of Things,” a poem whose paranoid tone aims to delineate the spooky, spectral presence of brutality and exploitation and racism in the fabric of the seemingly quiet street along which the narrator is walking.
+Ecological awareness doesn’t mean you exorcised the bad artificial stuff and got back to nature.
+It means that a greater number than ever of opaque semi-silent shadowy beings are making soft noises in the margins...it’s something that is powerfully conveyed in Amiri Baraka’s “Something in the Way of Things,” a poem whose paranoid tone aims to delineate the spooky, spectral presence of brutality and exploitation and racism in the fabric of the seemingly quiet street along which the narrator is walking.
 </span>
 <br>
 <span style="margin-left: 40px;">